sendgrid/docs/source/User_Guide/Settings/Whitelabel/links.md

 Creating An Email Link Whitelabel
 {% endanchor %}

-When you enter the information for your whitelabel and click “Save”, SendGrid will update its own internal DNS to prepare for your whitelabel settings.
-This process may take up to 60 seconds.

-We will then give you the DNS entries that you need to make to match the settings you provided.
+When you enter the information for your whitelabel and click “Save”, we will show you the DNS entries that you need to make to match the settings you provided.

 {% anchor h2 %}
 Validate Your Email Link Whitelabel